-- We implement environmentally-friendly solutions for our customers, including innovative products to minimize water usage, energy consumption, wastewater discharge and sound levels. - Our formal environmental, health, safety and sustainability program, called our Compliance Citizenship Review, helps us to systematically decrease our footprint, and we assess progress at each of our sites at least twice a year. - We contribute to the communities where we live and work by supporting local charitable organizations and contributing a significant number of volunteer hours. - We foster a strong corporate culture that promotes the highest standards of ethics and compliance for our business, including the Code that sets forth principles to guide the conduct of our directors, officers and employees. - We maintain an Integrity Alert Line whereby suspected violations of the Code can be reported via phone or the web on a confidential basis and are investigated. - We are committed to continually improving workplace safety through our "zero harm" expectation. - We invest in training employee-led "high energy teams" to actively participate in our safety programs and drive improvements in safety, speed, quality, cost and sustainability. - We have global anti-corruption and third-party engagement policies and conduct regular audits and assessments of our business partners.
+Our growth strategy is aligned with developing environmentally-friendly solutions for our customers, including innovative products that reduce water usage, energy consumption, wastewater discharge, sound levels, and workplace injuries.

-- We are an equal opportunity employer, emphasizing inclusion and committed to maintaining a workplace free of harassment and discrimination. - We promote having a diverse talent pipeline by ensuring that we employ and promote qualified people without discrimination.
+- Our formal environmental, health, safety and sustainability program, called our Compliance Citizenship Review, helps us to systematically decrease our footprint, and we assess progress at each of our sites at least twice a year. - We contribute to the communities where we live and work by supporting local charitable organizations and contributing a significant number of volunteer hours. - We foster a strong corporate culture that promotes the highest standards of ethics and compliance for our business, including the Code that sets forth principles to guide the conduct of our directors, officers and employees. - We maintain an Integrity Alert Line whereby suspected violations of the Code can be reported via phone or the web on a confidential basis and are investigated. - We are committed to continually improving workplace safety through our "zero harm" expectation. - We invest in training and continuous improvement activities through the Regal Business System to enable our safety programs and drive improvements in safety, quality, delivery, cost, growth and sustainability. - We have global anti-corruption and third-party engagement policies and conduct regular audits and assessments of our business partners. - We are an equal opportunity employer, emphasizing inclusion and committed to maintaining a workplace free of harassment and discrimination. - We strive to create a work environment that allows all associates to feel valued for their unique backgrounds, perspectives, and experiences, while also having a strong sense of belonging as a member of our team. - We strive to create diverse, equal and inclusive workplaces where all Regal associates have the opportunity to achieve their full potential. - We are committed to increasing the diversity of our global workforce.